 Romance of an AI Age

-Right around last year, I read an article by Yuval Noah Harari in The Economist that got me drowning in deep thoughts about humanity and the potential threats of the fast-rising influence of AI.
-One year on, the topic is getting ever more relatable on so many levels that now it’s still an appropriate time to write about it.
+The article by Yuval Noah Harari in The Economist last week got me drowning in deep thoughts about humanity and the potential threats of the fast-rising influence of AI.

 AI now is not just a machine built to kill and wipe out our humanity like it used to be, but it has gained some remarkable abilities to manipulate and generate language.
-It can also paint like a pro artist, compose music, make a video, maybe even write a 100,000-word novel now, and beat a world champion in the Go game, among other fascinating things.
+It can paint like a pro artist, compose music, maybe even write a 100,000 words novel, and definitely beat a world champion in the Go game, among other fascinating things.

 Crickets.

-According to the Harari, language is the bedrock of our human culture.
+It’s because, according to Harari, language is the bedrock of our human culture.
 It shapes our society, economics, politics, everything including our belief systems, and the stories we tell ourselves.
 This means that it could reshape how we work, live, communicate, and think about ourselves and our place in the world (or the reality as we know it) — and even how we love.

 This is where it gets interesting.

-Drilling into the concept of what consciousness is has been one of my all-time favorite subjects to puzzle out.
-It’s fascinating, vast, and expands beyond everything we can physically perceive, but let’s leave that for another time.
+Drilling into the concept of what exactly is consciousness is one of my all-time favorite subjects to figure out.
+It's so vast, and expands beyond all things we physically perceive, but let's leave that for another time.

-My final concern is about the security of our individuality; our consciousness, our identity, that should be kept authentic and unique, and how that would change in the future of this world where things like having intimate relationships with a machine are possibly common.
+My fear is about the security of our individuality; our consciousness, our identity, which should be kept authentic and unique, and how that would change in the future of this world where things like having intimate relationships with a machine are possibly common.

 Then why should anyone try to improve themselves when we can all turn to machines for love?

-This feels like someone has opened a Pandora box and is not able to deal with the consequences.
+This feels like someone has opened Pandora's box and is not able to deal with the consequences.

 The future of AI and humanity’s dependency on it leads me back to Harari’s claims.
 He pointed out the impact of AI on controlling human attention through social media, which has gained the ability to mass-produce intimate relationships with millions of people to convince them to love or hate someone (the cyber mayhem during the 2020 US presidential election is one of the good examples).